 Many people believe that incontinence is only a geriatric condition.
-While it is most common with age and more likely to affect women, incontinence can happen to anyone, at any age.
-Kate experienced that firsthand, when she was diagnosed at only 46.
+While it is most common in women, incontinence can happen to anyone at any age.
+Kate experienced that firsthand, when she was diagnosed at age 46.

 Kate had tried numerous medical options to treat her incontinence, including seeing three separate doctors, but nothing worked.
 After almost ten years of coping with the condition, she was referred to Dr. Toby Chai to discuss her surgical options.

 After speaking with Dr. Chai, Kate decided it was finally time to have the surgery.
 “I was miserable" said Kate.
 "It was on my mind 24 hours a day, I didn’t think there would ever be a solution.”
 When Dr. Chai relocated to Connecticut to join the Yale Urology team, Kate traveled all the way from Maryland so that he could perform her surgery.